a brown bear, bubble bath and a black brush illustrate an easy alliteration game for phonics for nursery

 Developing an awareness of alliteration as part of nursery phonics is often misunderstood.

-It can be easy to assume that teaching alliteration in nursery is about teaching initial sounds.
-Perhaps by introducing a collection of objects or pictures that all begin with the same sound like:
+Some staff thought alliteration was to do with initial sounds.
+This is an easy mistake to make.
+A common misconception is that alliteration is about introducing a collection of objects or pictures that all begin with the same sound like:

 • Sock